fregante/webext-permission-toggle/readme.md

 - Browsers: Chrome, Firefox, and Safari
 - Manifest: v2 and v3

+_This package was recently renamed from `webext-domain-permission-toggle` to `webext-permission-toggle`_

 Works great when paired with [webext-dynamic-content-scripts](https://github.com/fregante/webext-dynamic-content-scripts/blob/master/how-to-add-github-enterprise-support-to-web-extensions.md) if you want to also inject content scripts on the new hosts.

 This repository even includes a [customizable guide](https://fregante.github.io/webext-permission-toggle/) to tell your users how to use it.
 At the bottom of that page, you'll find a link that lets you customize it with your extension’s name and icon.
 You can link your users to it directly, it's a permalink.